deanna-stover/coursesCNU/2022/idst270fall2022/character-sheets.md

 The evaluation for this is pretty simple:

-An **A** Character Sheet will be completely filled out with detailed information for each of the categories.
+An **A** Character Sheet and Reflection will be completely filled out with detailed information for each of the categories.

-A **B** Character Sheet will be completely filled out with some semi-detailed information for each of the categories.
+A **B** Character Sheet and Reflection will be completely filled out with some semi-detailed information for each of the categories.

-A **C** Character Sheet will be completely filled out with some basic information in each of the categories.
+A **C** Character Sheet and Reflection will be completely filled out with some basic information in each of the categories.

-A **D** Character Sheet will be filled out with basic information in most of the categories.
+A **D** Character Sheet and Reflection will be filled out with basic information in most of the categories.

 An **F** will be reserved for very incomplete or missing assignments.